• Serving Antrim, Charlevoix, Emmet, Grand Traverse and Kalkaska Counties

 • Home assessment

-The Bigs Mentoring Specialist maintains required consistent scheduled contacts with each member of the match party.
-After a match is made, our Match Support team maintains regular contact with the parent, child and volunteer.
-During the first year of the match, this contact takes place monthly.
-After the first year, quarterly contact is made.
-These conversations serve not only to measure the health of the match, but to address any areas of concern.
-Mentoring Specialists are also available at any time to help with your questions or concerns.
+The Bigs’ Mentoring Specialist maintains required consistent scheduled contacts with each member of the match party monthly during the first year of the match and quarterly thereafter.
+These conversations serve not only to measure the health of the match, but to discuss any concerns, challenges, or ideas.
+Mentoring Specialists are also available at any time to help with questions or concerns.

 ELIGIBILITY